-SUBJECT: 2007 Inventories of Commercial and Inherently Governmental
+SUBJECT:

-Activities
+2008 Inventories of Commercial and Inherently Governmental Activities

-This memorandum provides supplementary guidance to assist agencies in preparing inventories of their commercial and inherently governmental activities.
 The Federal Activities Inventory Reform (FAIR) Act of 1998, P.L.
 105-270, requires federal agencies to prepare and submit to the Office of Management and Budget (OMB), by June 30th of each year, inventories of commercial activities performed by federal employees.
 OMB Circular A-76, Performance of Commercial Activities, further requires agencies to submit inventories of their inherently governmental activities to OMB.